26Gaurang/GoRest-API-Rest-Assured-Java-Automation-Framework/README.md

 ## ▶️ How to Run

 Using Test Runner (IDE):

-Run TestRunner.java using JUnit or TestNG.
+- Run TestRunner.java using JUnit or TestNG.

 ---

 ## 📈 Future Enhancements
 Allure or Extent Report Integration

-Retry mechanism for flaky tests

-GitHub Actions for CI/CD
+Cucumber hooks

 Complex nested JSON payload handling using POJOs